 Have you noticed how people share their their lives and interests, talk about the teams they support, express their views on this and that?
 They readily produce an apologetic if their choice or view is criticised, it never occurring to them this is anything but normal.
 A key to learning confidence in sharing our faith is to treat it as a normal part of your life that you can share quite casually in conversation.
 Indeed, some of the best witnessing opportunities are simple conversations about every day life.

 I have lost count of the times when I have seized the opportunity to say something simple like, ‘I don’t know how people cope without faith,’ or to relate something I heard at church at the weekend.
 This finds common ground with a Mormon or Jehovah’s Witness who have their own faith experiences.
-It introduces the subject around the coffee break at work, and can lead to meaningful conversations, witnessing opportunities.
+It introduces the subject around the coffee break at work, and can lead to meaningful conversations.

 We can often feel that it is such a big thing, but it doesn’t have to be.
 If someone takes you up on something, that is where being prepared comes in.
 Not just being prepared with the answers, but with ways to deal with the questions you can’t easily and immediately answer.
 How often an opportunity arises to meet again to share something you promised to find out about.
 How often an opportunity arises to say, ‘Why don’t you come and see for yourself?’